 - Some chemicals such as DDT, dieldrin, etc. may be used to spray to kill tsetse flies.

+yes yellow fever is a type of insect-borne disease.
 Yellow fever is a disease caused by a germ (virus) carried by Aedes mosquitoes.

 Yellow fever usually starts with fever and headache.
 This is accompanied with loss of appetite, some pains and general weakness

 In severe cases, however, the patient becomes very ill due to the attack of patient’s liver and kidneys by the disease germs.
-The patient becomes yellow and it is important to note that a large number of patients with severe attacks usually die.
+The patient becomes yellow and it is important to note that a large number of patients with severe attacks usually die. insect-borne disease

 PREVENTION OF YELLOW FEVER